hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 #### Credential Selection Best Practices

 This section specifies a prover's best practices in matching a credential to a requested item.
+The specification pertains to automated credential selection: obviously, a human user may select any credential in response to a presentation request; it is up to the verifier to verify the resulting presentation as satisfactory or not.

 Note that where a prover selects a revocable credential for inclusion in response to a requested item with a non-revocation interval in the presentation request, the prover MUST create a corresponding sub-proof of non-revocation at a timestamp within that non-revocation interval (insofar as possible; see [below](#timestamp-outside-non-revocation-interval)).

 ##### With Presentation Proposal